-What We Know About the Investigations into Trump’s Russia Scandal
+What We Know About the Investigations Into Trump’s Russia Scandal

 In December, President Obama ordered a review of Russia’s alleged effort to hack the U.S. election.
-A month later, the FBI, CIA, and NSA, said they had concluded with “high confidence” that “Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the U.S. presidential election” – and the goal was to help Donald Trump.
+A month later, the FBI, CIA, and NSA said they had concluded with “high confidence” that “Russian president Vladimir Putin ordered an influence campaign in 2016 aimed at the U.S. presidential election” — with the goal of helping Donald Trump.

-Months later, we still don’t have many answers about Russia’s operation and the explosive allegations about the Trump campaign.
-That’s not due to a lack of trying.
-The intelligence agencies have reportedly been investigating for more than a year, and at least four congressional committee have discussed conducting their own probes.
-But each step of the process has been complicated by leaks and political accusations – and to make matters worse, the president keep blasting out dubious allegations on Twitter.
+Months later, we still don’t have many answers about Russia’s operation, or regarding the explosive allegations about the Trump campaign.
+That’s not due to lack of trying; U.S. intelligence agencies have reportedly been investigating for more than a year, and at least four congressional committees have discussed conducting their own probes.
+But each step of the process has been complicated by leaks and political accusations — and to make matters worse, the president keep blasting out dubious allegations on Twitter.

 Here’s what we know about the efforts to get to the bottom of Russia’s efforts to influence the U.S. election — and why many say they aren’t going far enough.